d12frosted/elpa-mirror/stable-melpa/annalist-readme.txt

+;;; Commentary:
-This library supports recording information (such as keybindings) and later displaying that information in Org tables.
+;; This library supports recording information (such as keybindings) and later ;; displaying that information in Org tables.

-For more information see the repository README.
+;; For more information see the repository README.